agiulianomirabella/beamdpr/README.md

 ```

-**NOTE:** Negative numbers must have parantheses around them.
-You may omit an argument if you only want to translate in one direction.
+**NOTE:** You may omit an argument if you only want to translate in one direction.

 ## Rotate